Palisades Fire Before and After

 Inspired by this post on LinkedIn from Brianna R. Pagán, Ph.D., in which she describes the lack of available real-time satellite data during the 2025 Palisades Fire, I wanted to see what types of satellite data were available now, several days into the disaster.
 By January 16th, 2025, nine days after the start of the fire, data from several providers had been made available, including Sentinel-2, Umbra, and Maxar.

-Sentinel-2 passes over the earth every five days, so it’s not a rapid source of information but can be very useful, especially depending on the timing of the image capture and the relevant events.
+Sentinel-2 passes over the earth every five days, so it’s not a rapid source of information, but it can be very useful, especially depending on the timing of the image capture and the relevant events.
 However, some of these contain extensive cloud cover, such as the image below.
-The images chosen for the map contain less than 20% cloud cover.
-When searching for images, you can filter by cloud cover percentage to find the best images for your analysis.
+The images chosen for the map contain less than 20% cloud cover - which omitted this image and pushed out the time frame between the images to ten instead of five.

 Sentinel-2 Cloud Cover